session-replay-tools/tcpcopy/README.md

 3. Root privilege or the CAP_NET_RAW capability(e.g. setcap CAP_NET_RAW=ep tcpcopy) is required
 4. TCPCopy only supports client-initiated connections now
 5. TCPCopy does not support replay for server applications which use SSL/TLS
+6. For MySQL session replay, please refer to https://github.com/session-replay-tools
-6. ip_forward should not be set on the assistant server
+7. ip_forward should not be set on the assistant server
-7. Please execute "./tcpcopy -h" or "./intercept -h" for more details.
+8. Please execute "./tcpcopy -h" or "./intercept -h" for more details.

 ##Influential Factors
 There are several factors that could influence TCPCopy, which will be introduced in detail in the following sections.